dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 those sats at all?
 Where did the sats go after I’ve received them?"][zap-questions]

 Further, I could claim that I've lost access to my wallet, and there wouldn't be a way to prove that this isn't true.
-This type of plausible deniability completely flies out the window in an on-chain world.
+This type of [plausible deniability][pd] completely flies out the window in an on-chain world.

 ## Revealing More Than Necessary